 North Carolina vs. South Carolina Women's Basketball Predictions & Picks - November 30

-Thursday's contest between the South Carolina Gamecocks (5-0) and the North Carolina Tar Heels (5-2) at Carmichael Arena should be a lopsided matchup, as our computer prediction projects a final score of 80-55, heavily favoring South Carolina to secure the victory.
-Tipoff is at 7:00 PM ET on November 30.
+Thursday's contest between the South Carolina Gamecocks (5-0) and North Carolina Tar Heels (5-2) going head to head at Carmichael Arena has a projected final score of 80-55 (according to our computer prediction) in favor of South Carolina, so it should be a one-sided matchup.
+The game will start at 7:00 PM ET on November 30.

-In their last time out, the Tar Heels lost 65-64 to FGCU on Sunday.
+In their last matchup on Sunday, the Tar Heels suffered a 65-64 loss to FGCU.

 Catch college basketball action all season long on Fubo!